 At that time, the Company retained the DRIE products which it had acquired from AMMS, along with the CompactTM cluster platform and the NLD technology that it had developed over the past several years.
 However, the DRIE products and a small amount of associated spares and service revenue until recently represented the sole source of the Company's revenue.
-The DRIE markets were seriously impacted by the downturn in the semiconductor markets and as those markets recover the Company determined that it was not in a position to make the needed investments to improve its competitive position.
+The DRIE markets were seriously impacted by the downturn in the semiconductor markets and as those markets recovered, the Company determined that it was not in a position to make the needed investments to improve its competitive position.
 In addition, it was not clear that even with additional investment and significant reductions in operating expenses DRIE sales alone would be enough to support the Company.
 As a result, the Company evaluated various other alternative strategies, including sale of its DRIE products, CompactTM platform and NLD technology, the transition to a new business model, a sale of all or substantially all of its assets, or the liquidation or dissolution of the Company, including through a bankruptcy proceeding.
-On February 9, 2011, the Company sold its DRIE and CompactTM related assets to SPTS, but retained its NLD technology, which is being held for sale to a third party.
+On February 9, 2011, the Company sold its DRIE and CompactTM related assets to SPTS, but retained its NLD technology.
+See "Impairment of Long-Lived Assets" below.